 Preliminary Strategic Plan

-After an extensive 11-month co-authorship process consisting of thousands of community members, the preliminary WeHo 40 Strategic Plan is now available.
+After an extensive year-long co-authorship process with thousands of community members, the preliminary WeHo 40 Strategic Plan is now available.
+Stay tuned - we are making final edits to the document and will provide the final adopted plan very soon.

-The preliminary Strategic Plan appeared on the October 7, 2024 City Council Meeting under Item B.9 and was formally presented to the City Council at its October 21, 2024 meeting.
+The preliminary Strategic Plan appeared on the October 7, 2024 City Council Meeting under Item B.9 and was formally presented to and adopted by the City Council at its October 21, 2024 meeting.
+To view the presentation, click here.

 About the Project